IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Rule-based text classification Vs. Machine Learning classification: final thoughts and further reaearch

++ Natural language is intrinsically ambiguous in its lexical, semantic or syntactic form (Yadav et al., 2021).
+The text corpus of this study, comprised of unlabelled rock news headlines and descriptions, is very revealing of such an ambiguity.
+Furthermore,

 + The rule-based text classification model systems can be refined over time and are understandable to humans.

 Natural language is messy, ambiguous and full of subjective interpretation, and sometimes trying to cleanse ambiguity reduces the language to an unnatural form